metz-i/test-9-2-23/README.md

 # INTRODUCTION
--using the `this` keyword in a series of function that generate "annoying" messages every 3 seconds.
+-using JS methods and functions to create a deck of cards and draw some